2014 St. Louis Rams season: Preseason

-The season took a turn for the worst when starting QB Sam Bradford tore his ACL against the Cleveland Browns on August 23.
+The season took a turn for the worse when starting QB Sam Bradford tore his ACL against the Cleveland Browns on August 23.
 It was the same ACL he tore the year before that caused him to miss the last half of the year.

 Regular season

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Minnesota Vikings

-The Rams started the season at home against Minnesota, their first meeting at home since week 15 two years back.
-The Vikings went on to stun the Rams, 36-22.

-Already missing starting quarterback Sam Bradford for the year with another knee injury, the Rams lost several starters via injury; New starting quarterback Shaun Hill, to injured quadriceps, and defensive end Chris Long was hampered by an ankle injury which forced him to miss two months.
-An unknown, but third-string quarterback named Austin Davis, who would take the starting job for the next few games, took over for Hill in the second half.
-The Rams, limited by two field goals, would go on to lose their home opener, 34-6.
+St. Louis got off to a grim start as the visiting Vikings dominated throughout, with the Rams' only points coming on a pair of field goals by kicker Greg Zuerlein.
+Already missing starting quarterback Sam Bradford for the year with another knee injury suffered during the preseason, the Rams lost several more starters during the game; defensive end Chris Long was hampered by an ankle injury which forced him to miss two months, and new starting quarterback Shaun Hill was knocked out of the game with an injured quadriceps just before halftime.
+Unknown third-string quarterback Austin Davis, took over in the second half and would go on to start the next eight games.
+The game marked the professional football debut of rookie defensive tackle Aaron Donald, who had four tackles including two for negative yardage in the loss.